 Hurricane Preparation: Evacuating Your Home

 Every year Floridians are faced with the possibility of hurricanes.
 Most years these dreaded storms do not land on our shores and mainland.
-However, in the not too distant past hurricanes have had devastating effects on many communities in Florida and every year the possibility exists that communities will be hit during the summer and fall months.
+However, recent hurricanes have had devastating effects on many communities in Florida, and every year the possibility exists that communities will be hit by hurricanes during the summer and fall months.

 During the months of potential hurricanes, it is important to plan for the worst and hope that it never happens.
 For example, you and your family may be asked to leave your home due to some emergency conditions in your community.
 Your local emergency officials will not ask you to leave your home or location unless there is a valid reason.
 Do not try and second-guess the validity of their request.
 Do as they say immediately.
-Most of the time these requests and related information will come through radio broadcasts or the local TV station.
-Different warning methods may be used such as a siren or telephone calls.
+Most of the time these requests and related information will come through radio broadcasts, websites, social media, and/or or the local TV station.
+Different warning methods may be used, such as a siren or telephone calls.

 Stay tuned and follow the directions and the evacuation routes recommended by the emergency officials.
 The most important thing to keep in mind is to have a plan for a possible evacuation.
 Be prepared to evacuate and keep the following suggestions in mind.